JanVasilcenko/Document_Management_System/README.md

 ## How to start
 1. Navigate to the root of the project.
+2. Open cmd
-2. Run this command: mvnw spring-boot:run
+3. Run this command: mvnw spring-boot:run

 If there are problems with locating the JDK you can download it on this link: https://adoptium.net/temurin/releases/?version=21